MonaSolutions/MonaServer/_sources/samples.txt

 The sources are available here: http://www.adobe.com/devnet/flashmediaserver/articles/real-time-collaboration.html

-Use only the client part of these souces, and for server side create the file MonaServer/www/meeting/main.lua with the following content:
+Use only the client part of these sources, and for server side create the file MonaServer/www/meeting/main.lua with the following content:

 .. code-block:: lua